Who must be safety checked?

 You will find a list of example interview questions on the MoE website .

-NZSTA’s interview guide and matrix (link to document OR link to the Forms&Template page) is recommended.
+NZSTA’s interview guide and matrix is recommended.

 This allows you to verify information the applicant has provided in the C.V. and interview as well as to find out if there is any information they haven’t told you that you need to know.
 Using NZSTA’s Reference checking matrix can assist.